Best Mutual Funds for Beginners: Performance, NAV & Returns 2026

 Can NRIs invest in mutual funds in India?

-There is no maximum limit to investing in mutual funds with low expense ratio.
-You can pick a fund according to your investment goal, risk appetite and fund performance.
+There is no limit to investing in low-expense-ratio mutual funds.
+But pick a fund based on your investment goals, risk appetite, and performance.
 Also, ensure you have left some money for emergency funds.

 Yes, you can generally withdraw money from mutual funds at any time, especially if you are invested in open-end schemes.
 However, keep in mind that some specific types of mutual funds, like Equity Linked Savings Schemes (ELSS), have a mandatory lock-in period of three years before you can withdraw your investment.Can I start investing in mutual funds with a small amount of money?